mlabs-haskell/doc-drive-cardano-components/docs/examples/eras.md

                    -> Address ShelleyAddr
 ```

-If we want to use this address in a type that will get converted to its corresponding ledger type, we need to add the era information, though.
+If we want to use this address in a type that will get converted to its corresponding cardano-ledger type, we need to add the era information, though.
 So, to build the `TxOut` used in `toShelleyTxOut` (see above), we need to tag our Shelley address with a specific era:

 ```haskell
 shelleyAddressInEra :: IsShelleyBasedEra era